Fraunhofer-SIT/charra/README.md

 This proof-of-concept implementation realizes the Attesting Computing Environment—a Computing Environment capable of monitoring and attesting a target Computing Environment—as well as the target Computing Environment itself, as described in the [RATS Architecture](https://datatracker.ietf.org/doc/draft-ietf-rats-architecture/).

+## Changelog 2020-03-16 (v2)

+* Added random nonce generation with mbed TLS in Verifier.
+  Made it configurable whether to use the TPM or mbed TLS to generate the nonce.

+* Added media type CBOR to attestation request in Verifier.
+  Credits go to @mrdeep1.

 ## Changelog 2020-03-16

 * Updated `README.md` to include building *tpm2software/tpm2-tss* Docker image which CHARRA uses as a basis.